nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_architecture_cpu.rst

 Any remaining processing power of this core can be used for tasks other than the ones required by the radio protocol stacks.

 The main CPU in the Radio Domain is an Arm Cortex-M33 running at a fixed clock speed of 256 MHz and is optimized for quick starts and stops, which are frequent in protocol stack workloads.
-Other workloads with similar characteristics are also well suited for running on the Radio Core.
+Other workloads with similar characteristics are also well suited for running on the radio core.

 .. note::
    The protocol stack software may need to run at the highest priority to meet its timing requirements.
    If that is the case, the user code needs to run at lower priority.

-The Radio Core has 192 kB of local RAM, making single-cycle memory accesses possible.
+The radio core has 192 kB of local RAM, making single-cycle memory accesses possible.

-For performance reasons, the Radio Core includes its own AES-128 hardware accelerator for implementing link-layer encryption.
+For performance reasons, the radio core includes its own AES-128 hardware accelerator for implementing link-layer encryption.
 For asymmetric cryptography, it relies on services provided by the Secure Domain.

-The Radio Core is user-programmable, allowing you to modify or add code.
+The radio core is user-programmable, allowing you to modify or add code.
 You can also leave the core running Nordic's default protocol stack software and only engage with its high-level interface.

 While the Radio CPU or any peripheral in Radio's local APB2 bus (including the radio) is active, the 32 MHz crystal oscillator is enabled, and the radio itself is clocked from this clock source.